Brian Sherratt (educator): Published work

-Successor

-Dr Sherratt's successor as head of Great Barr School is Kate Abbott who also prides herself in promoting the strong values which he established and maintained throughout his time as head.
-She was Curriculum Deputy at Great Barr before leaving to take up the headship of Bluecoat School, Walsall.
-She returned as head to Great Barr in September 2005.

 Current positions

-From 2006 to 2012 Dr Sherratt was a magistrate on the Nottingham Bench (Adult Court and Youth Court) and from 2009 to 2012 a Magistrate Training Observer.
+From 2006 to 2012 Sherratt was a magistrate on the Nottingham Bench (Adult Court and Youth Court) and from 2009 to 2012 a Magistrate Training Observer.
 Since 2005 he has been a member of the Academic Advisory Council of the University of Buckingham.
-From 2005–2011 he was a director of Nottingham Park Estate Ltd(a company limited by guarantee) and from 2008–2011 its chairman.
+From 2005 to 2011 he was a director of Nottingham Park Estate Ltd(a company limited by guarantee) and from 2008 to 2011 its chairman.

 Personal

-Brian Sherratt was born in Oxford on 28 May 1942.
+Sherratt was born in Oxford on 28 May 1942.
 In August 1966 he married (Pauline) Brenda Hargreaves from Leeds.
 They have two sons and two daughters.
 Apart from his continuing studies in the field of political science, he has a particular interest in the music of Richard Wagner.
 Education: University of Leeds (BA, PGCE); University of London (AcDipEd, MA); University of Birmingham (PhD).